 The type and amount of food that you will receive during an aperitivo can vary significantly as well.
-While some bars carelessly chuck down a couple of bowls of olives, peanuts and breadsticks, others will have elaborately crafted delights with hideously pretentious names.
+While some bars carelessly chuck down a couple of bowls of olives, peanuts and breadsticks (or taralli if you’re in Bari), others will have elaborately crafted delights with hideously pretentious names.

 Aperitivo vs. Apericena – What’s the Difference?